blog-post

 Lastly, documentation plays a pivotal role in compliance, serving as an audit trail that demonstrates the implementation of a robust third-party security risk management process.

-By maintaining documentation, you can mitigate the risk of data breaches by ensuring that essential cyber maintenance tasks are completed, as well as use it as evidence that your organization has taken necessary measures to prevent such incidents.
+By maintaining documentation, you can mitigate the risk of data breaches by ensuring that essential maintenance tasks are completed and using it as evidence that your organization has taken necessary measures to prevent such incidents.

 In a nutshell, keeping documentation provides assurance that your organization has proactively managed third-party risks and taken steps to protect sensitive information.